jpitassi/silverpop-php-client/README.txt

     This method can save the user lots of time and space, especially when perfoming lengthy XML calls.
-This method is almost certainly better for larger data sets, as you can quickly convert the data from a PHP array to a format digestable by Silverpop::_arrayToXML().
+This method is almost certainly better for larger data sets, as you can quickly convert the data from a PHP array to a format digestable by Silverpop::arrayToXML().
 However, complex XML hierarchies/attributes can be difficult to achieve.

     <?php